 On top of the compacted base gravel is the weed barrier, followed by the infill and turf.
 Infill is the material that sits between the blades of grass.
 It helps give structure to the blades, allowing them to remain upright.
 It also helps to prevent UV damage from sunlight, drainage, and protects the foundation.

-When you start a project with us, you can be confident that your synthetic grass installation will be quality and will last for several years to keep family, friends, and pets entertained.
+When you start a project with an experienced fake grass installer, you can be confident that your synthetic grass installation will be of quality and will last for several years to keep family, friends, and pets entertained.

 This is a hard question to answer, as the range varies on several factors, such as the size of the project, the material, and the features needed.
 Typical costs can range from $8 to $22 per square foot.
 A 500 sq. ft. lawn can come in around $5000.

 Turf maintenance is easy, as all you would have to do is remove dust and debris with a rake or broom, spray or hose it down with water or a specialized cleaner and let it air dry!

 A proper installation requires several steps and requires some special machinery for ground compaction.
 Depending on your experience, we highly recommend hiring a professional artificial grass company, as that will save time and headache.

 Artificial grass is an expensive investment up front.
 It requires a lot of labor and materials, but will pay itself off for years to come.
 The surface of turf as well tends to be warmer compared natural grass.
 This may prove to be a challenge in hotter climates.